44 Adding Metadata to Disassembly

 The typical work involved in reversing binary files makes powerful annotation capabilities essential.
 Rizin offers multiple ways to store and retrieve such metadata.

-By following common basic UNIX principles, it is easy to write a small utility in a scripting language which uses objdump, otool or any other existing utility to obtain information from a binary and to import it into rizin.
+By following common basic UNIX principles, it is easy to write a small utility in a scripting language which uses objdump, otool or any other existing utility to obtain information from a binary and to import it into Rizin.
 For example, take a look at python-idb-based rz-ida.py which opens IDB files directly without IDA Pro installed.
-You can load the resulting file with the . (dot) command into the rizin:
+You can load the resulting file with the . (dot) command into the Rizin:

 [0x00000000]> . file.rz